 Verdict

 Stash’s platform is growing.
-There are new features rolling out, and the company seems to be making a push to add services that mirror those of other brokerages.
+New features are rolling out to assist in your financial management objectives, and the company seems to be pushing to add account types and services that mirror those of other brokerages.

-For instance, there is a round-up feature coming in the near future, as well as an automated deposit feature to transfer small sums from your checking account to your investment account.
+For instance, there is a round-up feature coming shortly, as well as an automated deposit feature to transfer small sums from your checking account to your investment account.

-For first-time investors, this is an excellent platform where you can learn the fundamentals, grow your knowledge, and increase your investment gains all at the same time.
+This is an excellent platform for first-time investors to learn the fundamentals, grow their knowledge, and increase their investment gains simultaneously.

 See Related: Green Century Funds Review

-Wealthfront is the brainchild of Dan Carroll and Andy Rachleff. mIt’s worth mentioning that Rachleff’s career includes co-founding Benchmark Capital, a venture capital outfit that helped fund some big names when they were just small and unproven startups (Uber, Twitter, Instagram, and more).
+Wealthfront is the brainchild of Dan Carroll and Andy Rachleff. mIt’s worth mentioning that Rachleff’s career includes co-founding Benchmark Capital.
+This venture capital outfit helped fund some big names when they were small and unproven startups (Uber, Twitter, Instagram, and more).

 They offer automated investment management services for a small fee, just like many other online brokerages.

-They stand out from the pack for their promotion and focus on services that aren’t usually available to smaller investors, like the majority of their clients.
+Like most clients, they stand out from the pack for their promotion and focus on services that aren’t usually available to smaller investors.

 Key Features

 Wealthfront offers a service they call Tax-Optimized Direct Indexing.
-That’s one particular service, but it speaks to their overall strategy of minimizing taxable gains.
+That particular service speaks to their overall strategy of minimizing taxable gains.
 In effect, tax efficiency yields increased gains.
-This is a specialized approach that only works for a fairly specific type of investor.
+This specialized approach only works for a fairly specific type of investor.

 For example, someone who holds a tax-free or tax-deferred account, like an IRA, doesn’t need increased tax efficiency.
-For other investors who are looking for simple management tools and have a relatively transparent financial situation, this is a solid and inexpensive option for automated investment management.
+This is a solid and inexpensive option for automated investment management for other investors looking for simple management tools and having a relatively transparent financial situation.

 They take no commissions but charge a .25% annual fee for account maintenance and any IRA.
 Their fund tilts heavily towards a well-diversified strategy, so understand that before jumping in.